Aelto/tw3-random-encounters-reworked/Notes.md

 seed higher than level 50

 ## personal notes
-- Could use Graden voicelines
-- `theGame.CalculateTimePlayed()` and `GameTimeHours(game_time)` could be use to randomly select the position of the bounty master based on play time.
-- `DisplayTutorial` in `tutorialManager.ws`
+- a mod menu to skip the seed selection entirely